 To test whether your website is compatible for mobile, use Google’s Mobile Friendly Test tool, Bing’s Mobile Friendliness Test Tool or Varvy’s Mobile SEO tool.
-Each tool will clearly indicate whether a website is mobile friendly or not, as well as some recommendations on how to correct any existing errors.
+Each tool will clearly indicate whether a website is mobile-friendly or not, as well as make some recommendations on how to correct any existing errors.

 Having a mobile-friendly website is also an SEO factor, among the many, that Google uses to understand how highly to rank your website or not in the mobile search results.

 Beyond compatibility, driving conversions from search on mobile requires your website be catered to how consumers actually use these devices to research and shop.

 “What most businesses don’t realize is that a mobile user is at a different stage of the buying process and is trying to accomplish a different task than they would on desktop,” said Bryan Eisenberg, a partner at BuyerLegends.com, keynote speaker and best-selling author.